 Face recognition for user authentication comprises two main steps, namely the face detection and recognition.
 The difficulties in face detection mainly come from two aspects: 1) the large visual variations of human faces in the cluttered backgrounds; 2) the large search space of possible face positions and face sizes.
 Existing schemes may not be effective for faces due to small-sized faces, lighting and complex appearance variations, i.e., face recognition for unconstrained video-surveillance environments is a highly demanding task, and needs several pre-processing to be usable.
 [3]

 In this project, When the user is given the quiz, they are responsible for opening the camera and showing the face without leaving the camera’s reach.
 The camera will first catch one picture of the user and then take one after each ten seconds repeatedly.
-The system will continously match the new picture with the two pictures taken when they register.
+The system will continuously match the new picture with the two pictures taken when they register.
 If the camera can not catch their faces, it will automatically warn the user to check the camera or move the face back to the camera.
 When the camera catches another user’s face or warn the user three times, chances are that the user is cheating or trying to cheat, the system will shut down the quiz, record the user and course, inform the reason and regulations, and send the user back to the course home page.
 Only after the instructor permit and delete that record on instructor’s account can the user be released and do a new quiz with totally different questions.

 2.3 Architecture